mollyamay/Dynamic-Adaptive-Scattering-Compensation-Holography/README.md

+Source Data:
+Raw data for figures in Nature Communications publication NCOMMS-21-03415A.

 Julia Files:

 These files simulates the performance of DASH, F-SHARP, IMPACT, a genetic algorithm, a partitioning algorithm, and a continuous sequential algorithm usign Julia version 1.5.3, instructions for inatallation can be found at www.julialang.org.